oicr-gsi/vidarr/plugin-guide.md

 Prometheus alerts which block workflow runs from starting but don't track anything once the workflow run is underway.

 Consumable resources are long-running.
-Whenever Vidarr attempts to run a workflow, it will consult the consumable resources to see if there is capacity to run the workflow (the `request` method).
+Whenever Víðarr attempts to run a workflow, it will consult the consumable resources to see if there is capacity to run the workflow (the `request` method).
 At that point the consumable resource must make a decision as to whether the workflow can proceed.
-Once the workflow has finished running (successfully or not), Vidarr will `release` the resource so that it can be used again.
-When Vidarr restarts, any running workflows will be called with `recover` to indicate that the resource is being used and the resource cannot stop the workflow even if the resource is over-capacity.
+Once the workflow has finished running (successfully or not), Víðarr will `release` the resource so that it can be used again.
+When Víðarr restarts, any running workflows will be called with `recover` to indicate that the resource is being used and the resource cannot stop the workflow even if the resource is over-capacity.